sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-zapier.md

 Before you can integrate Sensible with Airtable, you need to set up a destination in Airtable for Sensible's extracted document data.
-This tutorial uses example data from 1040 tax forms.

-Follow the steps in [PDF to Excel quickstart](doc:excel-quickstart) to create an example extraction.
-You don't need to follow the last step of downloading an Excel sheet.
+Take the following steps:

+1. Create an Airtable account.
+2. In Airtable, make a new base and name it "Sensible test":
+1. Sign in or create an [Airtable account](https://airtable.com/).
+2. Navigate to the [Sensible test base](https://airtable.com/shrJOFW1mdUdaSMiV/tblpjJbsekvE6wEwr/viw4FaqsAD3uXBAmh?blocks=hide ), and click **Copy base**.

+The example base contains a record, or column, for each piece of document data to extract.
+Zapier adds a row for each new document you extract from.

 Create an example Sensible extraction
 ----

-Zapier needs access to a recent example of a document extraction so you can configure the Zapier integration.
+To configure Zapier, you'll use a recent example of a document extraction.
 Follow steps 1-9 in [PDF to Excel quickstart](doc:excel-quickstart) to create an example extraction.

 Configure Zapier
 ----